rhysmeister/DockerNagiosPlugin/README.md

   * Put tests in tests/.
 These files should have the same name as the respective plugin.
   * Tests written using the bats framework - https://github.com/sstephenson/bats
   * shellcheck is also executed against each plugin. https://github.com/koalaman/shellcheck/blob/master/README.md
+  * Bind mounts are used to provide the plugins and tests to the container.
+  * Add your own Nagios plugins and tests to these directories.

 # Build command